Sydney-Informatics-Hub/training.artemis.python/_episodes/06-Dask-Bag-Pangeo.md

 {: .bash}

 ### PANGEO GEOSCIENCE EXAMPLE
-Pangeo is first and foremost a community promoting open, reproducible, and scalable science.
+Pangeo is a community promoting open, reproducible, and scalable science.

-In practice its not realy a python package, but a collection of packages, supported datasets, tutorials and documentation used to promote scalable science.
+In practice it is not realy a python package, but a collection of packages, supported datasets, tutorials and documentation used to promote scalable science.
 Its motivation was driven by data becoming increasingly large, the fragmentation of software making reproducability difficult, and a growing technology gap between industry and traditional science.

 As such the Pangeo community supports using dask on HPC.
 We will run through an example of using our new found knowledge of dask on large dataset computation and visualisation.Specifically this pangeo example is a good illustration of dealing with an IO bound task.